Lori-ml/World-Bank-Data/README.md

 ## Project Description:

-Goal of this project is to compare Finland, Denmark, Switzerland, Canada and USA in following areas: unemployment, employment in agriculture, inflation, and mortality caused by road traffic injury for timespan of 20 years (2000 – 2020).
+Goal of this project is to compare Finland, Denmark, Switzerland, Canada and USA in following areas: unemployment, employment in agriculture, inflation, and mortality caused by road traffic injury, for timespan of 20 years (2000 – 2020).
 Data is extracted automatically through [World Bank Open Data indicators](https://data.worldbank.org/indicator/) APIs.
  Following is a description of each chart.

 **Chart 1:** Percentage of labor force that is without work but available for and seeking employment.